+- ➤ We promote positive mental health for all staff and pupils through Nurturing and Trauma Informed approaches - ➤ Wellbeing Hub accessible by pupils via Pupil Support Staff - > School Mental Health Support Team (MHST) will be recognisable by their purple lanyards.
-- School Mental Health First Aiders will be recognisable by their coloured badges attached to their school ID lanyards.
-There will also be a list of MHFA trained staff on the HWB noticeboard located in the school reception.
-MHFA's also have a visual reminder of this on their classroom doors. - Pupil Support staff are always available and can be accessed by all pupils attending the Pupil Well-Being Office in the first instance or by talking to any member of staff who then signpost. - Health and Well Being Champs run lunchtime drop-in sessions and are trained in supporting young people. - A school counsellor in based in the school on a weekly basis and pupils can request an initial dropin session which will identify next steps - by drop in slip or emailing YourSpace directly. linlithgowsupport@yourspace-scotland.com - Pupil Support Staff can also refer through the fortnightly GIRFEC Intervention Forum (GIF) for more targeted support. - Opportunities for pupils to report their HWB concerns through regular Wellbeing indicator survey points which are followed up on by Pupil Support Staff.

-- > Pupils can also email their concerns via the school website to Pupil Support staff. - Linlithgow Young People's Project (LYPP) are also available in the school on a regular basis and pupils can also access their services in the local community - Our Health & Wellbeing Pledge is displayed in all classrooms, the school website and HWB noticeboard.
-All staff will be aware of this. - HWB noticeboard displayed in the reception area of the school with a range of support and details also available on the school website. - Key HWB dates promoted and celebrated throughout the school session with a focus in assemblies, PSE lessons, events and daily bulletin items.
+There is a list of the MHST on the HWB noticeboard located in the school reception.
+The MHST also have a visual reminder of this on their classroom doors. - ➤ Pupil Support staff are always available and can be accessed by all pupils attending the Pupil Well-Being Office in the first instance or by talking to any member of staff who then signpost. - ➤ Health and Well Being (HWB) Champs understand the importance of and promote good mental health.
+They help to provide a safe, supportive environment, provide advice and support to peers and signpost to appropriate wellbeing services through lunchtime clubs/drop-ins. - ➤ A school counsellor (SMILE) is based in the school three days a week and pupils can request an initial drop-in session which will identify next steps.
+Pupil Support Staff can also refer through the fortnightly GIRFEC Intervention Forum (GIF) for more targeted support. - ➤ Wellbeing baskets in all classrooms/offices which include fidget toys, mindfulness colouring sheets/activities, notebooks, time out cards, affirmation cards, 'what if?' cards, grounding cards and counselling request slips.
+These are refreshed as needed. - ➤ Our CARE & SHARE QR code (Appendices 1 & 2) is prominently placed around the school for pupils to self-report wellbeing, pastoral or bullying concerns, promoting our school "Speak up and Report" approach. - > Opportunities for pupils to report their HWB concerns through regular Wellbeing indicator survey points which are followed up on by Pupil Support Staff. - ➤ Parents/Carers can make contact with the school Pupil Support Team.
+In the first instance, this would be the Pastoral Support Worker or Head of House.
+This can be by phone or online via the following link: https://linlithgowacademy.westlothian.org.uk/article/34162/Contact-your-child-s-Support-Team - > Youth Space are also available in the school on a regular basis and pupils can also access their services in the local community - ➤ Our Mental Health & Wellbeing Pledge is displayed in all classrooms, the school website and HWB noticeboard.
+All staff will be aware of this. - ➤ HWB noticeboard displayed in the reception area of the school with a range of support and details also available on the school website. - ➤ Key HWB dates are promoted and celebrated throughout the school session by HWB Champs, with a focus in assemblies, PSE lessons, events and daily bulletin items. - > Annual Parent/carer engagement evening offering support, advice and strategies on mental health via the HWB co-ordinator - Family Champs attend termly West Lothian meetings to share parent/carer voice.

+Supporting mental health and wellbeing requires both warmth and support alongside clear expectations and structures to allow children and young people to thrive.
+A nurturing ethos emphasises modelling positive behaviour which promotes mental health and wellbeing, such as kindness (one of our core values), compassion, and giving, where children and young people are communicating emotional distress through their behaviours and interactions and ensures that they are given the right support, at the right time.